 She doesn’t come of marriage age according to Japanese law,

-but she can get marriage by Mexican law.
+but she can get married by Mexican law.

 Japan’s PIL (Article 24): The formation of a marriage shall be governed by the national law of each party.

-He follows Japanese law and she follows Mexican conflict of laws that designates the law of marital country (lex loci celebrationis).
-The law of marital country is Japanese civil law, so you can’t get married.
+He follows Japanese law and she follows the Mexican conflict of laws that designates the law of the marital country (lex loci celebrationis).
+The law of a marital country is Japanese civil law, so you can’t get married.